NCAR/GPU_workshop/10_HandsOnNsight/ncu/README.md

 * Overview of Profiling and Performance Sampling Tools
     * Typical development workflows with profiling tools
-* NSight Systems for Overview Analysis of GPU Program Runtimes
+* NSight Compute for Individual GPU Kernel Performance Analysis
-    * How to generate nsys reports and command line parameters
+    * How to generate ncu reports and command line parameters
-    * Analysis of nsys reports and investigating the program timeline
+    * Overview of GPU kernel profiling data and source code timing heatmaps
-    * Generating NSight Compute profiling commands from nsys reports
+    * External resources for interpreting ncu reports data